cirusthenter/NxCpp/README.md

 - C++17 or later.
 - Google Test for testing the code.
-- CMake for Google Test Installation.
+- CMake for Google Test.

 ### NxCpp